mongodb-js/mongosh/packages/browser-repl/README.md

 - `type: 'input' | 'output' | 'error'`: the type of the entry
 - `shellApiType?: string`: the shell api type if the entry value is a shell api object.
-- `value: any`: the value that has to be rendered in the output.
+- `value: any`: the value that has to be rendered in output.

 ### `Runtime`